 Historical Origins

-French doors are so-called because they were invented in France around the Renaissance period.
+French doors are called as such because they were invented in France around the Renaissance period.
 People were looking for ways to add more light and air to flow into homes and started using glass to achieve this effect.
-French doors were originally made from wood and designed as tall windows big enough for people to step onto balconies.
-This gave them a somewhat romantic feel that they retain to this day.
+They were originally made from wood and designed as tall windows big enough for people to step onto balconies, giving them a somewhat romantic feel that they retain to this day.

 French Doors in Different Climates